 If you’ve followed our advice up to here, you should be in great shape.

-If you skipped a bunch of steps in the sales process and are looking for a quick win at the end, I have bad news.
+If you skipped a bunch of steps in the sales process and are looking for a quick win and sale process tips at the end, I have bad news.

 Slick closing techniques won’t win a deal.